-Halibel in Bleach wears a tight top exposing gratuitous underboob.
+Harribel in Bleach wears a tight top exposing underboob.
 Her pants, which barely consist of enough material to cover her inner thigh until just above the knee, are also held up only by a sash.
 Lilinette's vest also looks pretty malfunction-prone.

 Though the underboob never popping out is understandable, considering part of her hollow mask covers them.

 This is played surprisingly in Bleach, considering how Stripperific many of the women's outfits can be.
 The female characters, despite fighting fairly often, suffer nowhere near as much Clothing Damage as male characters.
 You might be able to argue that this is because the women don't wear enough clothes to damage.